-Once upon a time I found myself traveling without a project.
+Once upon a time, I found myself traveling without a project.
 But I had a bit of yarn with me (and – thankfully – the right size needles to go with it) so I noodled out the idea for these mitts on a sticky note and gave it a go.
-Inspired by leftover stash yarn (and the desire for a mostly mindless project), these mitts are lovely to have on hand for that in between weather that sometimes gets cooler than we expect.
+Inspired by leftover stash yarn (and the desire for a mostly mindless project), these mitts are lovely to have on hand for that in-between weather that sometimes gets cooler than we expect.

 The simple colorwork design reminds me of breaking a biscuit or a cookie into pieces – and since they’re fingerless, you can reach for a biscuit while you’re wearing them (just in case).
 Make yourself a matching set with the Little Biscuit Beanie.

 Advanced beginner (some colorwork experience is helpful)

 Fingering weight wool, approximately 260 yards

-Main Color: Approximately 50 grams (200 yards) of main color
+- Main Color: Approximately 50 grams (200 yards) of main color

-Contrast Colors: Approximately 15 yards each of 4 contrast colors (or 60 yards of a single contrast color).
-The colors on the chart are just an idea – feel free to get creative with what you have on hand.
+- Contrast Colors: Approximately 15 yards each of 4 contrast colors (or 60 yards of a single contrast color) The colors on the chart are just an idea – feel free to get creative with what you have on hand.

 US Size 1/2.25 mm double point needles (DPNs)